dprint/dprint-swc-ext/README.md

 ## What does this do?

-Creates a wrapper AST around [swc](https://github.com/swc-project/swc)'s AST that keeps track of the node parents and adds a `Node` enum type to allow referencing any kind of node.
+1. Creates a wrapper AST around [swc](https://github.com/swc-project/swc)'s AST that stores the node parents.
+2. Adds a `Node` enum type to allow referencing any kind of node.
+3. Adds many helper methods.

 ## Helpers